robtoof/color-switcher/README.md

+original version of this project is owned by https://github.com/alejandrodavidvela/color-switcher

+I am using this to test how to get git color-switcher to connect to fleek to connect to IPFS

 This was my first React Project.
 Its a simple color switcher that I made while following along with a youtube tutorial.